On the convergence of nonlinear averaging dynamics with three-body interactions on hypergraphs: Introduction

 \subsection{Structure of the paper}

 The remainder of this article is structured as follows.
 In \cref{sec:notation definitions} we describe the dynamics and introduce basic notations.
 In \cref{sec: lin dyn} we briefly review known results for the linear counterpart of the dynamics. \cref{sec: nonlinear dyn} is the heart of the article and where we consider the actual nonlinear dynamics.
 We start by providing a simple mean-field analysis on a trivial hypergraph topology.
-Then we consider the dynamics on actual hypergraphs, state our main theorem and discuss the needed assumptions.
+Then we consider the dynamics on actual hypergraphs, state our main theorem, and discuss the needed assumptions.

 The remaining sections delve into the technical details.
 In \cref{sec: nonlinear effect} we characterize the higher-order effect deriving from the interplay between the hypergraph topology and the nonlinearity in the update.
 In \cref{sec: rademacher initial state} we discuss the effect of the randomness of the initial states.
-Finally, in \cref{sec: erdos renyi hypergraph}, we show the existence of a class of hypergraphs which satisfy the assumptions of our main theorem.
+In \cref{sec: erdos renyi hypergraph}, we show the existence of a class of hypergraphs that satisfy the assumptions of our main theorem.
+Finally, in \cref{sec: simulations} we run numerical simulations of the dynamics on two hypergraph topologies.